maheshch123/Django-contries-list-project/README.md

 # Django-contries-list-project

-How get countries data without using api : use this link to get countries data : https://restcountries.eu/rest/v2/all
+use this link to get countries data without using api : https://restcountries.eu/rest/v2/all